PandaVerse09/uppcl-consolidated-bill-reporting-system/README.md

 - Ensure MongoDB is running before starting the backend.
 - Set `FRONTEND_URL` to the deployed frontend origin so cookie-based auth works with CORS.
 - Run `npm run build` in `FRONTEND` before deployment.

+## Contributors

+**Utkarsh Aryan Mishra**

+- Backend development
+- Database design
+- API development
+- Business logic

+**Ajruddin Ali**

+- Frontend development
+- User interface implementation
+- Client-side features

+## Repository Release Note

+Before making this repository public, confirm that the project has been cleared for public release by the appropriate owner, mentor, or organization.
+If any code, documentation, data, or business logic belongs to UPPCL or was created under internship/company ownership, keep the repository private until explicit approval is received.